Canada Visa and Passport Requirements

 1. Citizens of France who are residents of, and entering from, the French overseas territory Saint Pierre and Miquelon; and persons entering from Saint Pierre and Miquelon.

-2. Citizens of the USA holding a birth certificate, certificate of citizenship or naturalisation, US permanent resident card, or certificate of Indian status along with photo ID.
+2. Citizens of the USA entering Canada via car, bus, train or boat require a certificate of Indian status along with photo ID.
 However, it is recommended that you carry a valid passport.
+US citizens entering Canada via air require a valid passport.
 US citizens re-entering the USA from Canada via air require a valid passport.
 US citizens re-entering via land or sea require a passport or passport card.